wilfredkim/Resume/wilfred.md

 - Maintaining the stability of all live systems
 - Being first point of call for new and current clients and assessing software requirements.

+Software Developer Intern

 Systech Limited,Nairobi

-Internship Trainnee, 2017 June – 2017 Decemeber
+June 2017 – December 2017

+### Duties and Responsibilities:

 - Familiarize on core java and Java EE concepts.
 - Design and develop Java EE web applications.